relu/contact-form-7-datepicker/readme.txt

 == Changelog ==

 = 0.7.1 =
+* Bugfixes:
-* Bugfix: fixed calendar not popping out when no id attribute specified in CF7 shortcode
+	- fixed calendar not popping out when no id attribute specified in CF7 shortcode
+	- fixed field value not showing up in email message when field values contain hyphens and other non-alphanumeric chars

 = 0.7 =
 * New: